Port: Asia

 The port of Shanghai is the largest port in the world in both cargo tonnage and activity.
 It regained its position as the world's busiest port by cargo tonnage and the world's busiest container port in 2009 and 2010, respectively.
 It is followed by the ports of Singapore, Hong Kong and Kaohsiung, Taiwan, all of which are in East and Southeast Asia.

 The port of Singapore is the world's second-busiest port in terms of total shipping tonnage, it also transships a third of the world's shipping containers, half of the world's annual supply of crude oil, and is the world's busiest transshipment port.

 Europe

 Europe's busiest container port and biggest port by cargo tonnage by far is the Port of Rotterdam, in the Netherlands.
 It is followed by the Belgian Port of Antwerp or the German Port of Hamburg, depending on which metric is used.
-In turn, the Spanish Port of Valencia is the busiest port in the Mediterranean basin.
+In turn, the Spanish Port of Valencia is the busiest port in the Mediterranean basin, while the Portuguese Port of Sines is the busiest Atlantic port.
+The Port of Trieste, Italy, is the main port of the northern Adriatic and starting point of the Transalpine Pipeline.

 North America

-The largest ports include the Port of New York and New Jersey, Los Angeles and South Louisiana in the U.S., Manzanillo in Mexico and Vancouver in Canada.
+The largest ports include the Port of South Louisiana, a vast sprawling port centered in the New Orleans area, Houston, Port of New York/New Jersey, Los Angeles in the U.S., Manzanillo in Mexico and Vancouver in Canada.
 Panama also has the Panama Canal that connects the Pacific and Atlantic Ocean, and is a key conduit for international trade.

 Oceania

-The largest port in Australia is the Port of Melbourne.
+The largest port in Oceania is the Port of Melbourne.